nicsig/config/.vim/plugin/README/matchup.md

 intensive and may be slow on less powerful machines.
 There are a few things you can try to improve performance:

-  - Update to a recent version of vim.
-Newer versions are faster, more extensively tested, and better supported by match-up.

   - Try deferred highlighting, which delays highlighting until the cursor is stationary to improve cursor movement performance.
     `g:matchup_matchparen_deferred`